Alex Rubio (artist): Career

 According to one writer, for Rubio, "historic preservation of his Latino culture once meant documenting the everyday scenes of his neighborhood through painting.
 Now he also sees it as mentoring the youth on how to express themselves through their art, and in turn perpetuating the dialogue of the Latino experience."

 Rubio calls San Antonio "the most important place in the world," and he hopes his work will lead others "to find their own connections to community and culture.”

 Rubio was a victim of a drive-by shooting on Christmas Eve, 1986, at the Veramendi housing project.
 He later made a drawing of this event in 1994.
 He connected this personal tragedy to the sighting of the Lechuza, the owl woman of Mexican and Chicano folklore.
+Though the Lechuza is typically regarded as an evil creature to be regarded with fear, Rubio grew up with a more positive view of her.
+Rubio learned from his mother that while the Lechuza is ominous, it also serves a unique, positive function.
+She taught Rubio that the Lechuza must be regarded with respect because it serves as a messenger of danger.
+Rubio says he did not believe in the Lechuza until the fateful night he saw one.
+Rubio says he now realizes that she was trying to warn him to stay home.
+But he instead went out to party, and, as a consequence, Rubio nearly died from a gunshot that lodged near his heart (the basis of his 1994 drawing).
+The artist believes that failing to heed the Lechuza's warning almost cost him his life.
+This experience turned him into an ardent believer.

-Though the Lechuza is typically regarded with fear, as an ominous creature, Rubio grew up with a more positive view of her.
-He feels that she was trying to warn him, and he nearly died of a gunshot for failing to heed that warning.
-His large scale painting of the Lechuza is rendered in his curvalinear style.
-It traveled widely in the Chicano Visions: Painters on the Verge exhibition, and it is in the collection of the Cheech Marin Center for Art and Culture in Riverside, CA.
+Rubio's large-scale painting of the Lechuza (2001) is rendered with bright colors in his curvilinear style.
+It traveled widely in the Chicano Visions: Painters on the Verge exhibition.
+Rubio also traveled from venue to venue with the exhibition.
+This is how he learned that belief in the Lechuza is widespread in Mexican and Chicano communities.
+Rubio's Lechuza is in the collection of the Cheech Marin Center for Art and Culture in Riverside, CA.

-Rubio often depicts tattooed people, as in his painting Street Preacher (1995), whose subject is engaged in "'an almost desperate preaching,' as if he could redeem his own life by redeeming others."
+As a former tattoo artist, one who has also worked in prisons and who has a keen appreciation of tattoos, Rubio often depicts tattooed people.
+In his painting Street Preacher (1995), his tattooed subject is engaged in "'an almost desperate preaching,' as if he could redeem his own life by redeeming others."